 To get by in the local language, start a language course in Duolingo.
 It's a fast, easy and fun way to learn anything from a few basic words and phrases all the way to full fluency.

-When planning to eat out in another language, to prevent language barriers, I like to use Veganagogo to communicate.
-Access the language you want to use with wifi or data first, so it can load all the phrase cards, then you can access that language offline after that.
+To help order food in another language, without language barriers, I use Veganagogo to communicate.
+Access the language you want to use with wifi or data first, so it can load, then you can access it offline after that.

 18. research restaurants